Manfred, King of Sicily: Medieval reception

 Contemporaries praised the noble and magnanimous character of Manfred, who was renowned for his physical beauty and intellectual attainments.

 In the Divine Comedy, Dante Alighieri meets Manfred outside the gates of Purgatory, where the spirit explains that, although he repented of his sins in articulo mortis, he must atone for his contumacy by waiting 30 years for each year he lived as an excommunicate, before being admitted to Purgatory proper.
 He then asks Dante to tell Constance about him being in Purgatory.
-With this statement, Manfred reveals that one's time in Purgatory can lessen if someone still alive can pray on their behalf, anticipating one of the reoccurring themes in Purgatorio.
+With this statement, Manfred reveals that one's time in Purgatory can lessen if someone still alive can pray on their behalf, anticipating one of the recurring themes in Purgatorio.
 Family connections, whether by blood or by marriage, are heavily referenced throughout this section of the Divine Comedy.
 Dante uses these relationships to demonstrate that earthly connections impede souls in Purgatory from reaching Paradise.

 Dante's placing of Manfred in Purgatory is surprising given Manfred's excommunication by multiple popes.
 Manfred's placement in Purgatory is indicative of Dante's dislike of popes' use of excommunication as a political and policy tool.
 According to Dante, Manfred's excommunication does not make it impossible for him to make it through Purgatory and, eventually, into Paradise.
 Dante adds to this characterization of Manfred and the Church by describing how the Church ordered Manfred's bones unearthed after his death and thrown into a river outside the kingdom in fear that his gravesite would inspire the development of a cult around it.

 Manfred's presence in Purgatorio also holds a more general symbolic value.
 Robert Hollander argues that Manfred's time in Purgatory should be seen as a symbol of hope, given that Manfred's final statement in Purgatorio, Canto III is that "hope maintains a thread of green" (speranza ha fior del verde) (Purgatorio III.135), which is paraphrased as death not eliminating hope so long as even a bit of hope is there.

 Modern reception

 Manfred formed the subject of dramas by E.B.S.
 Raupach, O. Marbach and F.W.
 Roggee.
 Three letters written by Manfred were published by J. B. Carusius in Bibliotheca historica regni Siciliae (Palermo, 1732).

 Manfred's name was borrowed by the English author Horace Walpole for the main character of his short novel The Castle of Otranto (1764).
 Montague Summers, in his 1924 edition of this work, showed that some details of Manfred of Sicily's real history inspired the novelist.
 The name was re-borrowed by Lord Byron for his dramatic poem Manfred (1817).

 Inspired by Byron's poem, Manfred was adapted musically by Robert Schumann in 1852, in a composition entitled Manfred: Dramatic Poem with Music in Three Parts, and later by Pyotr Ilyich Tchaikovsky in his Manfred Symphony (1885).

+King Manfred (König Manfred), Op.
+93 is a grand romantic opera in 5 acts by Carl Reinecke to libretto by Friedrich Roeber.
+It was composed in 1866 and staged in 1867.